-- Examples of allosteric drugs are cyclooxygenase inhibitors, i.e., common " pain pills " ( aspirin , paracetamol, ibuprofen, diclofenac and others).
+- Examples of allosteric drugs are cyclooxygenase inhibitors, i.e., common " pain powders " ( aspirin , paracetamol, ibuprofen, diclofenac and others).
 Although often beneficial, these analgesics block the entire branch of synthesis of prostaglandins, signal molecules of the immune system.
 This will silence a significant portion of the immune communication, and it is unclear what feedback there is.

 - Much more addictive are analgesics containing codeine - alnagon and its clones.
 Codeine slowly changes into morphine in the body and causes opiate addiction.

 - I also feel inclined to mention antipsychotics such as olanzapine and haloperidol.
 These drugs have severe side effects that virtually prevent the mental functioning of the remaining healthy brain circuits of the fools prescribed by them.
 Their administration to healthy people will destroy mental health, fortunately after the withdrawal.
-Fools with completely destroyed mental health are soothing, but at the expense of somatic side-effects, such as constipation.
+Fools with completely destroyed mental health are reassuring, but at the expense of somatic side-effects, such as constipation.

 - I have not met personally with anti-acidic drugs, but I know from literature that they are proton pump blockers - they deactivate the entire biological pathway of secretion of hydrochloric acid.
 Their biggest problem is the post-drop reaction - an increase in acidity ( Niklasson2010dsd ).

-Natural buyer sales relationship with the customer
+Natural buyer sales match with the customer